 The Impact explains how the issue affects you, other employees, the organization, customers, or the larger community.
 Your impact statement illustrates how the issue impedes or advances success for the affected parties and why the organization should change its behaviors.
 Your impact statement should provide as many details as possible without making you identifiable.

-The Intervention offers a concrete suggestion of how employees, leaders, or the organization should act differently to resolve the issue and better impact its stakeholders.
-Again, detail is very helpful here as it allows leaders to quickly assess if and how the intervention should be implemented.
+The Intervention suggests how employees, leaders, or the organization should act differently to resolve the issue and better impact its stakeholders.
+Again, detail is beneficial here as it allows leaders to quickly assess if and how the intervention should be implemented.

 Mad Libs for employee survey comments

 You can follow the guidelines above to draft comments using your own voice, or use the Mad Libs outline below for a more structured approach.